Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Introduction

-Identifying the vulnerabilities of FDIA detection methods has been the object of several research efforts.
-Previously, constrained optimization~\cite{Jafari,Choraria} and adversarial learning~\cite{Jiwei} strategies have been used to defeat bad data detection models.
+Constructing FDIAs that bypass widely adopted detection methods has been the object of several research efforts ~\cite{standen2023}.
+In the power system domain, constrained optimization~\cite{Jafari,Choraria} and adversarial learning~\cite{Jiwei} strategies have been used to defeat bad data detection models.
+Ref.~\cite{Jiwei2024} proposes a multi-label adversarial attack framework, which can be more challenging to detect than single-label adversarial attacks.
+Ref.~\cite{WANG2024} utilizes the topological features of the power grid to improve the detection capability and generalization.
 The same optimization problem can be formulated with reinforcement learning (RL), which can be used for arbitrarily complex systems while generating hitherto unseen FDIAs by interacting with an environment~\cite{Romesh}.
 This approach has been used to improve detection methods in the context of frequency control~\cite{Mohamed} and state estimation problems~\cite{HUANG2023, Xiaohong}.
-These previous works only utilized a single RL agent to serve as either adversary or defender but did not consider concurrent adversarial training.
+To improve data-based defenders, Ref.~\cite{aslami2024} showed that the generated adversarial data can be ingested with a continual learning approach: there, a defender and an adversary are periodically and sequentially updated.
+An important drawback of this approach is that it is prone to catastrophic forgetting.
+These previous works only utilized a single RL agent to serve as either adversary or defender, but did not consider concurrent adversarial training.
 By contrast, we propose a multi-agent reinforcement learning (MARL) framework for concurrently training an FDIA adversary and defender.

-One of the key challenges of MARL's training is the non-stationary environment for the competitive agents.
+The MARL framework has been applied to complex problems in cyber-physical systems that require cooperation among agents \cite{Yarahmadi2023}.
+For example, Ref. \cite{Amullen2016} uses separate defender agents that detect FDIAs at each substation.
+In contrast, this work explores the MARL framework with \textit{competitive agents} interacting in a \textit{non-stationary environment}.
 To address this, the learning environment and reward function are strategically designed to achieve the simultaneous performance improvement of both the adversary and defender agents.
-Even if the adversary continuously generates novel FDIAs to disrupt the system frequency, the defender can promptly adjust its behavior and update its defense strategy accordingly.
-The contribution of this paper is twofold:
+Even if the adversary continuously generates novel FDIAs to disrupt the system, the defender can promptly adjust its behavior and update its defense strategy accordingly.